Brazil-bound U.S. soybean vessel loading at Gulf Coast terminal: Southport shipping lineup

 The 38,000-tonne U.S. soybean export shipment to Brazil represents the largest such transaction since 1997, when the country imported more than 600,000 tonnes of U.S. soy, according to U.S. Census Bureau trade data.

 Abiove, the Brazilian oilseeds crusher industry group, said last week American soybean cargos would be used for internal processing in Brazil.
-Importing larger quantities would require approval of certain genetically modified soy traits that are authorized in the United States but not in Brazil, however.
+Importing larger quantities, however, would require approval of certain genetically modified soy traits that are authorized in the United States but not in Brazil.

 Our Standards: The Thomson Reuters Trust Principles.